 Vampires can appear in any genre of anime, even if they mainly tend to feature in horror and dark fantasy series.
 That makes sense, of course, since vampire stories often involve blood, and blood comes from violence.

-Here are some of the best vampire characters we've seen in anime series and why they're so memorable.
+Here are my picks for the best vampire characters I've seen in anime series and why they're so memorable.

 12. Staz Charlie Blood (Blood Lad)